How The Setpoint Weight Concept Promotes Evidence-Based Body Positivity - SANE:MD

 4. Psychological Impact

-Calorie-restrictive dieting can also take a toll on mental health.
-It can lead to an unhealthy relationship with food, characterized by food cravings, binge eating, or disordered eating patterns.
+Let’s face it—constantly counting calories and restricting your food choices can take a toll on your mental health.
+You may start to develop an unhealthy relationship with food, leading to cravings, binge eating, or even disordered eating patterns.

-The psychological stress of constantly measuring portions and worrying about calorie counts can lead to frustration, which may discourage continued efforts to manage weight healthily.
+The mental stress of always measuring portions or worrying about every meal can lead to frustration, which can derail your efforts to manage weight in a healthy way.

 5. Unsustainable Lifestyle Changes